 - No need for extra oil or butter makes for healthy cooking

 - Colors and designs to match any kitchen decor

 Stainless steel cookware is often found in the kitchens of professional chefs.
 This cookware is created from a mixture of several metals and may include carbon, nickel, manganese, and iron, among others.
 This combination is extremely strong and resistant to dents and scratches.

 Stainless steel is versatile in what you can prepare.
-It is great for high cooking temperatures, so you can sear meat in the pans, yet you can cook delicate foods such as pancakes as well.
+It is great for high cooking temperatures so that you can sear meat in the pans, yet you can cook delicate foods such as pancakes as well.
 The silver appearance makes quite an impression in the kitchen.
 These pans can become discolored with high heat but are easily restored to their shiny glory with a bit of work.
-Learning to cook in stainless steel can be tricky in regards to sticking food and you will need to use extra oil and butter.
+Learning to cook in stainless steel can be tricky in regards to sticking food, and you will need to use extra oil and butter.
 However, there are tricks to help with this problem.
 A nice perk with stainless steel is that even foods like tomatoes won’t stain the surface.
-Plus it’s dishwasher-friendly cookware.
+Plus its dishwasher-friendly cookware.